-So, you’re planning a trip to Portugal with the whole family!
+So, you’re planning a family vacation to Portugal!
 Super exciting.
 Portugal as a travel destination has been burning hot for a few years now.
 Situated on the Iberian Peninsula with a temperate climate, gorgeous beaches, and a very kid-friendly culture, it’s an awesome choice for travel with little ones.
 Here’s the lowdown on what to do in Portugal with kids in tow.

-When packing for European family trip, you’ll want to pack smart.
-Get your gang travel-ready with color-coded packing organizers to ensure everyone’s items stay organized and stashed.
-For the ultimate in big-family organization, outfit every member of your tribe with the Excursion Gear Kit.
+If you’re packing for a European family trip, you’ll want to pack smart.
+Get your gang travel-ready with zippered packing organizers to ensure everyone’s items stay organized and stashed.
+For the ultimate in big-family organization, outfit every member of your tribe with the Migrate 60L Gear Kit.
 From shoes to snacks to daily outfits, this kit has you covered!
 No matter what bag you go with, packing cubes are an absolute must for managing the chaos that is traveling with kids!

-In terms of learning about Portuguese culture, know that they are very kid-friendly.
+In terms of learning about Portuguese culture, know that locals are very kid-friendly, making this an easy decision for families thinking of vacationing in Portugal.
 The family is important to the Portuguese, and little ones are accommodated at even the nicest restaurants.
 Know, however, that in Portugal dinner is usually not served until after 7 p.m. and it goes on for hours.
 It is not uncommon for Portuguese children to be up until midnight.
-If your children have an earlier bedtime, you may want to gradually adjust it leading up to your trip.
+If your kids have an earlier bedtime, you may want to gradually adjust it leading up to your trip.

 Pick the right mix of coastal, historic, and urban fun.

-When planning your itinerary, your choices of family-friend activities are nearly endless.
+When planning your Portugal trip itinerary, your choices of family-friendly activities are nearly endless.
 Lisbon, the capital, is full of historic treasures from the Age of Discovery.
-You should note that many city walls and castles do not have rails, so keep curious kiddos away from the edges!
+You should note that many city walls and castles do not have rails, so keep curious kids away from the edges!
 A great way to explore the city is by tuk-tuk—a fun, three-wheeled, motorized rickshaw—which children tend to love.
 Sintra is another notable city, full of gorgeous medieval castles.
 The gardens of the Quinta da Regaleira are a standout, with fabulous winding paths and a hidden waterfall.

 Meanwhile, Comporta is the Hamptons of Portugal, a laid-back beach town with a decidedly cosmopolitan air.
-The beaches have lifeguards, so you can swim safely.
+The beaches have lifeguards, so your entire family can swim safely.
 Be sure to keep all heads—but especially little ones—covered with a hat between the hours of 11 a.m. and 2 p.m., and do not skimp on the sunblock.
 The Portuguese sun can be brutal.
 For a day trip that offers a respite from the beaches and city exploration, take the kids to Bussaco forest in Luso, Central Portugal.
 Bring a picnic and spend the day hiking with your kids and exploring the majestic trees.
-There’s no shortage of things to do wherever you go.
+There’s no shortage of family-friendly things to do in Portugal wherever you go.

 Related Links (from Eagle Creek blog):